-It’s not easy to find success with a new audio sequencer, as the market is already saturated with heavy competition.
-But PreSonus have done well to make a name for their relativel new DAW released in 2002, called Studio One.
-It advocate things like ease-of-use and a fast workflow, and the response from the audio community have been quite positive.
-But in order to hear from the company itself, I got the chance to speak with their Quality Assurance Tester at the recent NAMM show, and threw a few questions about Studio One his way.
+It’s not easy to find success with a new DAW in today’s overcrowded market, but PreSonus have successfully made a name for Studio One, which was released in 2009.
+It advocates things like ease-of-use and a fast workflow, and the response from the audio community has been quite positive.
+But in order to hear from the company itself, I took the chance to speak with their Quality Assurance Tester at the recent NAMM show, and threw a few questions about Studio One his way.

-I’m a quality assurance tester, as well as someone who helps out with upper level support, which means I get to answer a lot of tough questions about Studio One from our users.
-I also work with inter-operability tasks, which means that it’s my job to make sure that all of PreSonus’ software works with all of our hardware.
+I’m a quality assurance tester, as well as someone who helps out with upper-level support, which means I get to answer a lot of tough questions about Studio One from our users.
+I also work with inter-operability tasks, which means that it’s my job to make sure that all of PreSonus’ software works with our hardware.

-I’ve been working with Studio One since 2011.
-I had a beta copy that I used in 2009, but I was mainly a Pro Tools guy at the time, and was freelancing as an engineer.
-So a lot of my clientele also used Pro Tools.
-It wasn’t until I started working with PreSonus and got a better feel for how easy it is to use Studio One that I began using it in the professional word.
-Especially with Studio One 2.
-Even if I got files that were from Pro Tools or Logic, I would just transfer them into Studio One.
+I was able to obtain a beta copy of Studio One in 2009, though I was mainly a Pro Tools user at the time, freelancing as an engineer.
+A lot of my clientele also used Pro Tools.
+It wasn’t until I started working with PreSonus that I better understood how easy to use Studio One is.
+So I began using for my work in 2011.
+Even if I got files that were from a Pro Tools or Logic session, I would just transfer them into Studio One.

 The workflow is so much faster in Studio One.
-In another DAW, if you wanted to load up a VST instrument, you’d have to make an instrument track, go through a long list to find the instrument you want, instantiate it and then record arm the track.
-In Studio One, you can just grab the VST you want from the browser, and the program will both instantiate it and arm it for you.
-So that’s 3 steps in one motion.
-Things like that make it easier to work, and I can avoid losing my concentration on whatever musical idea I may have, since I don’t have to mouse around and look through menus.
-It’s far more intuitive to just click and drag, and have the instrument set for me to use.
+In another DAW, if you want to load up a VST instrument, you have to make an instrument track, go through a long list to find the VST you want, instantiate it and then record-arm the track.
+In Studio One, you can just grab the VST from the browser, and the program will both instantiate it and arm it for you.
+That’s three steps in one motion.
+Things like that make it easier to work, and I can avoid losing my concentration on the musical idea I have, since I don’t have to mouse around and look through menus.
+It’s far more intuitive to just click-and-drag, and have the instrument set itself up.

 It’s only gotten better with each update.
 For example, we introduced comping in 2.0, and then modified it 2.6, based on user feedback.
 So I don’t think our updates have led to any compromises.

-It was definitely a process to come up with the ARA integration technology, which is what enables Melodyne to be integrated with Studio One.
+It took some time for us to come up with the ARA integration technology, which is what enables Melodyne to be integrated with Studio One.
 ARA is compatible with other plugins as well, but Celemony were the ones who created it, and we were the first ones who partnered with them to bring that to the public.

 The feedback for it has been great.
-The old Melodyne workflow involved having to export out your audio into Melodyne, which wouldn’t be inside your DAW, and then you’d have to work outside of the context of the song.
-Then you’d have to import the audio back into your DAW.
-In Studio One, you can have it automatically analyze the audio by pressing 2 keys.
-You can either run it in real-time or render it.
-So it drastically improved the workflow of working with Melodyne.
-Many of our users have been pretty wowed by that, because they know what the old method of using it was like versus this new ARA-integrated method
+The previous workflow involved exporting your audio into Melodyne, which was a stand-alone program, forcing you to work outside of the context of the song.
+Then you’d have to import the processed audio back into your DAW.
+In Studio One, you can have Melodyne analyze the audio by pressing two keys, and you can either run it in real-time or render it.
+So it drastically improved upon the previous workflow.
+Many of our users have been impressed by that, because they know what the old method was like, as opposed to this new ARA-integrated method

 Are there any plans to use ARA technology to integrate other plugins into Studio One?

-People tend to often rate third party plugins above native ones.
-Do you feel that Studio One’s native plugins are able to stack up well to some of the best third party ones?
+Do you feel that Studio One’s native plugins are able to stack up well to the best third-party ones?

 Definitely.
 The Pro EQ and Compressor are bread and butter for me.
-The Pro EQ even has a “high quality” mode that you can engage.
-It also has an FFT and Spectrum Analyser, so you can get visual feedback on the audio, which helps with making adjustments.
+The Pro EQ even has a “high quality” mode that you can engage,and also has an FFT and Spectrum Analyser so you can get visual feedback on the audio, which helps with making adjustments.

 Open AIR is an awesome convolution reverb, and I’ve been able to download impulse responses from the Internet to use with it, in addition to using the ones that come with it.
 You can even make your own impulses for it.

-You mentioned the mastering suite before.
-It certainly is a signature feature that Studio One has, but it’s also received some criticism for encouraging people who don’t have mastering expertise to use it recklessly.
+You mentioned the mastering suite.
+It’s a signature feature of Studio One, but has also received criticism for encouraging people without mastering expertise to use it recklessly.
 How do feel about that?

 Well, the tools needed for mastering are already available to the public, so what we’re doing is facilitating the process for people that want to do it themselves, which I think is great.
 However, people need to educate themselves on what it really means to master a record.
 Having a mastering suite and plugins doesn’t make you a mastering engineer.
 But being able to integrate this as a final step of your workflow is an awesome thing, I think.